Ksund02/minesweeper/minesweeper/FAQ.md

 ### What is Checkstyle?

 Checkstyle is a development tool that helps Java developers adhere to certain coding standards.
-When integrated in the POM it can be configure to not build the project unleast its formated with the defined standard (google_checks.xml).
+When integrated in the POM it can be configured to not build the project unleess it's formated with the defined standard (google_checks.xml).

 ### How do i standarize my code to pass checkstyle?

 1. Open the Java file you want to clean.
-2. In windows press 'alt + shif + f' or open command palette (Ctrl+Shift+P) and search for "format document".
+2. In windows press 'alt + shift + f' or open command palette (Ctrl+Shift+P) and search for "format document".
 This will format your code according to /.vscode/java-formatter rules.
 This should match the checkstyle

 ### How do i change java-formatter settings?